 FAQ in Sanctions Board Proceedings

-No. The Sanctions Board is an external tribunal that serves as a final decision-maker in the World Bank Group’s sanctions proceedings.
-It is an optional resource for all respondents who disagree with the findings or sanctions recommended by the first-tier decision-maker.
-If you choose to bring your case before the Sanctions Board, you will have an additional opportunity to present your defense and submit additional arguments and evidence.
-The Sanctions Board reviews all cases independently, impartially, and fairly, and without any deference to the first-tier’s findings and recommendations.
+No. The Sanctions Board is an independent tribunal that serves as a final decision-maker in the World Bank Group’s sanctions proceedings.
+It is an optional resource for all respondents who disagree with the findings or sanctions recommended by the first-tier decision-maker.* If you choose to bring your case before the Sanctions Board, you will have an additional opportunity to present your defense and submit additional arguments and evidence.
+The Sanctions Board reviews all cases independently, impartially, and fairly, and without any deference to the first-tier decision-maker’s findings and recommendations.
+At the Sanctions Board level, the contesting respondents may receive a different sanction than that recommended at the first tier or may be released after a finding of non-liability.

 No. Proceedings before the Sanctions Board are administrative in nature.
 The Sanctions Board is not a court of law.
 Although there is no requirement for an attorney, you may use one.
 Attorney fees are not covered by the World Bank Group.